 5. English Folk Dance and Song Society Resource Bank

 The English Folk Dance and Song Society has an extensive resource bank that is free to use.
-It includes beginners’ guides to folk music, and recordings and scores of a wide range of folk tunes.
+It includes beginners’ guides to folk music and recordings and scores of a wide range of folk tunes.
 Many of the scores are aimed at particular Key Stage levels.

 For example, the lesson Black Sailors and Sea Shanties looks at the influence of black sailors on sea shanties.
 It includes three songs with sheet music, recordings and activities.
 It is aimed at Key Stage 3.
 A clear list of links to the national curriculum is included.
-The lesson involves listening to, analysing and singing the songs, as well as learning about the historical context.
+The lesson involves listening to, analyzing and singing the songs, as well as learning about the historical context.